icopy-site/awesome-cn/docs/awesome/awesome-love2d.md

 *Blogs and tutorials*

 * [learn2love](https://rvagamejams.com/learn2love/) - Book for learning programming with Lua and LÖVE (Version 11.0+).
-* [Using Tiled Maps in LÖVE](http://lua.space/gamedev/using-tiled-maps-in-love) - An article about using maps created with Tiled in your LÖVE game.
+* [Using Tiled Maps in LÖVE (archived)](https://web.archive.org/web/20230314215611/http://lua.space/gamedev/using-tiled-maps-in-love) - An article about using maps created with Tiled in your LÖVE game.
 * [Tutorial on making an Arkanoid-type game](https://github.com/noooway/love2d_arkanoid_tutorial/wiki) - A complete tutorial on how to make a breakout clone by nooowaay.
 * [Simple Game Tutorials](https://simplegametutorials.github.io/) - Tutorials for making simple games with LÖVE (Snake, Sokoban, Tetris, etc.).
 * [CS50 Introduction to Game Development](https://cs50.harvard.edu/games/) - Harvard Colleges CS50 OpenCourseWare.